 10) Order by Mail: My insurance company used to require that we get our prescriptions from the mail order company they had a partnership with.
 It was convenient to not have to pick up a prescription, but I still had to request refills, and I had to be careful to order them at the right time so I wouldn’t run out before the delivery time.

-Some people order medications by mail from Canada or Mexico, or even travel across the border to get them.
+To save money on prescriptions, some people order medications by mail from Canada or Mexico or even travel across the border to get them.
 The price at a pharmacy outside of the U.S. may seem like a huge discount, but a great deal isn’t one if you aren’t really getting the drug you need.
 Check with your Dr. or pharmacist.
 Also beware of illegal pharmacies on the internet.
 They could be sending you fake or incorrect prescriptions.
 Legitimate pharmacies will ask for a faxed prescription from a licensed Dr. and a detailed medical history.
 They will also clearly state their payment, privacy and shipping fees, according to FBI warnings.

 11) Contribute to a Medical Savings Plan: If your employer offers it, contribute to the company’s Medical Savings Plan.
 The money goes into the plan tax-free.
 You have to submit bills for your out-of-pocket medical expenses to be reimbursed by the plan.
 Some plans even allow you to use what you’ve saved on certain over-the-counter drugs.
 The catch is that, if you don’t use the money you put into the plan, you lose it at the end of the year.
 So you have to carefully estimate what your expenses will be in order to decide how much to have withheld.